ghc-proposals/ghc-proposals/README.rst

    revision.

--  If the shephard thinks the proposal ought to be rejected, they post their justifications on the GitHub thread, and invites the authors to respond with a rebuttal and/or refine the proposal.
-This continues until the either
+-  If the shephard thinks the proposal ought to be rejected, they post their justifications on the GitHub thread, and invite the authors to respond with a rebuttal and/or refine the proposal.
+This continues until either

    * the shepherd changes their mind and supports the proposal now,
    * the authors withdraw their proposal,